 Exfoliation

-There are two main types of exfoliation: physical and chemical.
-Both methods aim to remove dead skin cells, but they differ in their techniques.
+There are two main types of exfoliation — physical and chemical.
+Both remove dead skin cells but work in different ways.

 Physical Exfoliation